2011 Clarkson Cup: Championship game

-March 27 Sunday: The final game concluded with the powerful Montreal team defeating Toronto 5 - 0.
-Montreal got off to a 2 - 0 lead in the first period, The first goal was scored by Noémie Marin on a backhand from her off wing at 14:47 as she converted a pass from Caroline Ouellette.
+The final game on March 27 concluded with Montreal defeating Toronto 5–0.
+Montreal had a 2–0 lead in the first period, The first goal was scored by Noémie Marin on a backhand from her off wing at 14:47 as she converted a pass from Caroline Ouellette.
 The second goal was scored at 7:29 minute from a face off in the Toronto end as Dominique Thibault took the draw and Vanessa Davidson skated off the boards, picked up the puck and put a quick shot behind goaltender Sami Jo Small.
 The lone goal of the second period was scored at 10:36 by Sabrina Harbec on a nice outside drive cutting by Annie Guay.
 Sabrina Harbec pulled the goalie across the crease and put the puck in the top corner.
 The shots at the end of the second period were 34 to 17 in favour of the Montreal Stars.

-Montreal added two more goals in the third period to capture the 5-0 win Final game.
+Montreal added two more goals in the third period to win 5–0.
 At the 5:33 minute, Julie Chu feathered a pass to Caroline Ouellette, who made a perfect low shot to score.
 The final goal of the game was scored with 2:42 left as Sarah Vaillancourt picked up a pass from Caroline Ouellette and she hit the mark on a quick shot from about five feet out.
 Toronto goalie Sami Jo Small played well in defeat as Montreal controlled the game outshooting Toronto 51 to 26.
 Toronto did threaten offensively early in the game and could have turned the contest around but Montreal goalie, Kim St-Pierre, came up with exceptional saves to earn the shutout and ultimately crown Montreal Stars the Clarkson Cup Champions 2011.